RocketChat/docs-old/content/Basic/CONTRIBUTING.md

 # Contributing
 First of all, thanks!
 It's really awesome that you're interested in contributing to Rocket Chat.
+If this is the first Open Source project you will contribute to, it'd be cool if you read GitHub's excellent guide ["Contributing to Open Source"](https://guides.github.com/activities/contributing-to-open-source/).

 ##Getting Started
-If this is the first Open Source project you will contribute to, it'd be cool if you read GitHub's excellent guide ["Contributing to Open Source"](https://guides.github.com/activities/contributing-to-open-source/).

 You can find Rocket.Chat repositories [here] (https://github.com/RocketChat).
 If you see some issue you are willing to work on, just comment on it.
-We will add a [In Progress label](https://github.com/RocketChat/Rocket.Chat/labels/stat%3A%20in%20progress), and that's it!
+We will add an [In Progress label](https://github.com/RocketChat/Rocket.Chat/labels/stat%3A%20in%20progress), and that's it!
 Want a simple task to get you started?
 [We maintain a list of those](https://github.com/RocketChat/Rocket.Chat/labels/contrib%3A%20easy)!

 **You don't have to write code to contribute!**
 We are always looking for help with creating or updating documentation, testing our apps (web, desktop and mobile) and reporting bugs.